MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-units-of-measure.md

 - Assign alternate units of measurement to purchase, production, or sales documents to specify how many units of the base unit of measurement you handle at a time in those processes.
 For example, you may buy the item on pallets and only use single pieces in your production.

 If an item is stocked in one unit of measurement but produced in another, a production order is created that uses a manufacturing batch unit of measurement to calculate the correct quantity of the components during the **Refresh Production Order** batch job.
 An example of a manufacturing batch unit of measurement calculation is when a manufactured item is stocked in pieces but produced in tons.
 For more information, see [Work with Manufacturing Batch Units of Measurement](production-how-to-use-the-manufacturing-batch-unit-of-measure.md).

+Another tool that makes it easier to work with multiple units of measurement for items is the ability to specify a rounding precision for base units of measurement.
+Specifying a rounding precision provides guidance on what someone should enter for a given business process, and helps reduce rounding issues.
+When you use alternate units of measurement, the value in the **Qty. per Unit of Measurement** field helps calculate the quantity in the base unit of measurement, which can lead to rounding issues.
+For example, imagine you're receiving one box that contains six items.
+When the box arrives at your warehouse, you discover that one of the six items is missing.
+You decide not to post the receipt of one box, but instead change the quantity received to five of six pieces.
+That would lead to a receipt of 4.99998 pieces, rather than five.
+On the **Item Units of Measurement** page, the **Quantity Rounding Precision** field lets you specify a value that will convert the quantity to a number that is easier to understand.
+Continuing with the example, we would enter **1** in the field to round up to an even five pieces.

 ## <a name="to-set-up-units-of-measure"></a>To set up units of measurement